Latinas got loud: Jennifer Lopez and Shakira bring the heat in flawless Super Bowl halftime show

 Jennifer Lopez and Shakira brought serious girl power to the Super Bowl halftime show.
-The ladies brought the heat with some of their biggest hit songs.
+The ladies came with the heat performing some of their biggest hit songs.

 RELATED: Watch: Tom Brady shares 'big announcement' about his future in Hulu Super Bowl ad